mikepultz/netdns2/README.md

     echo "域名.中国 resolves to: " . $res->answer[0]->cname;

 The `$name` value is converted to the Punycode value `xn--eqrt2g.xn--fiqs8s` internally.
-The value is converted back to Unicode when when used or printed:
+The value is converted back to Unicode when used or printed:

     echo "The name value is: " . $res->answer[0]->name;